 With Mother's Day just around the corner, there's no better time to celebrate one of life's most beautiful yet complicated relationships: the one between mothers and daughters.
 Literature offers us a window into these relationships in all their glory and heartbreak—the love, tension, understanding, and sometimes misunderstanding.
 Books that center mothers and daughters give book clubs a treasure trove of conversation starters that often lead to deep discussion and personal revelations.

 Whether you're reading with your own mom, your daughter, or friends who understand just how special—and sometimes challenging—these relationships can be, our curated list has something for everyone.
 From timeless classics to contemporary gems, we've gathered stories that explore maternal bonds across cultures, generations, and circumstances.
 Each book reveals different facets of what it means to be mothers and daughters, showing how these relationships shape us and help us grow in unexpected ways.
-Dive into these thirteen remarkable books that celebrate, question, and illuminate the beautiful complexity of mother-daughter connections.
+Dive into these sixteen remarkable books that celebrate, question, and illuminate the beautiful complexity of mother-daughter connections.

 And then call your mom.